Claims to the first airplane flight: Whitehead

 When Gustav Weisskopf immigrated to the United States, he changed his name to Gustave Whitehead.
-He began an extensive series of experiments with gliders, aero engines and motorized flying machines, which many claimed were successful powered aeroplane flights.
+He began an extensive series of experiments with gliders, aero engines and motorized flying machines, which many claimed were successful powered airplane flights.

 Louis Darvarich, a friend of Whitehead, said they flew together in a steam-powered machine in 1899 and crashed into the side of a building in their path.
 The Bridgeport Herald newspaper reported that on August 14, 1901, Whitehead flew his No. 21 monoplane to a height of 50 ft and could steer it a little by shifting his weight to the left or right.
 Whitehead wrote letters to a magazine, saying that in 1902 he made two flights in his No. 22 machine, including a circle, steering with a combination of the rudder and variable speeds of the two propellers.

 Controversy after 1903

 Stanley Beach was a friend of Whitehead, sharing a patent application with him in 1905.
 Beach's father was editor of Scientific American, which was initially sympathetic to Whitehead and included a number of reports of short flights by Whitehead.
 Beach and Whitehead disagreed and, then editor of the Scientific American, Beach denied that Whitehead ever flew.

 Whitehead's claims were not taken seriously until two journalists, Stella Randolph and Harvey Phillips, wrote an article in a 1935 edition of Popular Aviation journal.
 Harvard University economics professor John B. Crane responded with a rebuttal, published in National Aeronautic Magazine in December 1936.
 The next year Randolph expanded the article, together with additional research, into a book titled Lost Flights of Gustave Whitehead.
 Crane changed his mind in 1938 and suggested that a Congressional investigation should consider the claims.
 By 1945, Orville Wright was sufficiently concerned about the Whitehead claims that he issued his own rebuttal in US Air Services.
 Then in 1949 Crane published a new article in Air Affairs magazine that supported Whitehead.